thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 To enter dashboard edit mode, simply open the dashboard you wish to edit and click the "Edit mode" button found in the upper right corner of the screen.

-Once you've switched to edit mode, you can access the dashboard toolbar to add new elements and access controls.
+Once you've switched to edit mode, you access the dashboard toolbar to add new elements and access controls.
 Don't forget to save your changes using the "Save" button, or if you decide to discard any unsaved edits, you can do so by clicking the "Cancel" button.

 {% include images-gallery.html imageCollection="edit-mode" %}